 Are you a calorie-counting convert?

 Want to Lose Some Weight Without Having to Diet?

-If you still want to lose a few pounds but you don’t want to have to restrict your eating or worry about counting every single calorie you put in your mouth, Have Your Cake and Lose Weight Too is an awesome book that teaches you how to lose weight and get healthier naturally while still eating the foods you love (including dessert!)
+If you still want to lose a few pounds but you don’t want to have to restrict your eating or worry about counting every single calorie you put in your mouth, Have Your Cake and Lose Weight Too teaches you how to lose weight and get healthier naturally while still eating the foods you love (including dessert!)